zzgeng/Write_on_Heatmap/README.md

 # Write_on_Heatmap
-## A side R project using Shiney app
+## A side R project using Shiny app
 The shiny webpage link is below: https://zzgeng.shinyapps.io/Write_on_Heatmap/